Vimeux/Vimeux/README.md

 ### Welcome to my cave 😁

-I'm Benjamin Vimeux, a french developer based in Nantes (we have a mechanical elephant 🐘), I like front-end development especially in VueJS and React with Next.js.
+I'm Benjamin Vimeux and I'm 21 years old, a french developer based in Nantes (we have a mechanical elephant 🐘), I like front-end development especially in VueJS and React with Next.js.
 And animations in css/js (GSAP) are my minion sin.

 - 🔭 I’m currently working for Zoan Agency